-You’ve already prepared and rehearsed your presentation.
+You’ve already prepared and rehearsed your speech.
 Now the big day has arrived.

-Here’s what you can do to give a speech you can be proud of.
+Here’s how to give a speech you can be proud of.

 Adjust your attitude.

-Even before you begin your speech, people will be looking you over, checking you out.
+Even before you begin your speech, people will look you over, checking you out.
 Look confident – even if you don’t feel it – and excited – as opposed to fearful – and you’ll start on the right foot.

 Walk to the podium with confidence.

 When you’re introduced, walk confidently to the podium and shake the hand of the person who introduced you.

 If you’re speaking from the podium, set your notes down.
 Adjust the microphone so it points to your mouth.
 Plant your feet.
 Take a breath.
 Look up.
 Take another breath.
 If you’re giving a speech without a podium, walk to where you want to stand.
 Plant your feet.
 Take a breath.
 Look at your audience.
 Take another breath.